leviemarinas/FPMS/README.md

 * MySQL should be installed

 * A database named dbfpms must be created in mysql
 * The details about the database are in the technical documentation.
-Please see the technicaldocumentation.docx file.
+Please see the technical documentation.docx file inside the fpms docu folder.
 Thank you